hilmysyarif/Cryptocurrency-faucet-script/README.md

 2. Upload the files to your ftp folder
 3. Create a database and import faucet.sql
 4. Open the config.php and edit all the settings within to suit your needs - This could take some time :)
-5. Create a .htaccess and .htpasswd for the cronjob folders /cron/ and /lib/proxy_filter/cron/, so only you can fire them!
-6. Create cronjob(s):
+5. Create cronjob(s):

 If you set "stage_payments" => true and "staged_payment_cron_only" => true (you did that on step 4), you will need to create a cronjob for /cron/run.php and /lib/proxy_filter/cron/tor.php

 If you set "stage_payments" => true and "staged_payment_cron_only" => false you just have to create a cronjob for /lib/proxy_filter/cron/tor.php

 // IMPORTANT: The tor proxy list gets downloaded from https://www.dan.me.uk/torlist/ - He has only given permission to download once every hour!
-Please note that you will be banned from the service if you exceed this quota! //
+Please note that you will be banned from the service if you exceed this quota!
+Create a .htaccess and .htpasswd for the cronjob folder and /lib/proxy_filter/cron/, so only you can fire them! //

 How to add promo codes: